 - The person paying spousal support cannot deduct the payments as an expense

 - The person receiving the spousal support will no longer have to report alimony as income or pay the taxes on that amount when filing their annual tax return

 Before the start of 2019, the exact opposite was true, and the payer could deduct the spousal support as an expense, and the recipient claimed the payments as income.

-Are You Pursuing A Divorce And Are Worried About The Spousal Support Implications In Florida?
-The Law Office of Denise Miller Can Help.
+Are You Pursuing A Divorce And Are Worried About The Spousal Support Implications in Florida?

 At Law Office of Denise Miller, our criminal and family law firm in Stuart, FL focuses on the following practice areas: